![]() |

 Oudie Flight Computer

-Here is a web page with some information on the Oudie Jump to Index of Presentations IGC File Name Decoding Maybe you have wondered about the file names of the IGC log files that are generated by your flight recorder.
+[Jump to the Index of Presentations] IGC File Name Decoding Maybe you have wondered about the file names of the IGC log files that are generated by your flight recorder.
 For example, "85KC3WK1.IGC".
 It looks like a strange random combination of letters and numbers, but each character does have a meaning.
 In the example above it means, "1st Flight on May 20th, 2018 using a Cambridge flight recorder serial number 3WK".
 Simple?
 Not so much.
 Please see this web page for more information.

 Soaring Flight Computers NEEDS SOME SERIOUS UPDATING!
 This presentation details GPS systems for use for soaring pilots.
 I talk about how flight recorders are used, how they are wired together, how to upload and download flight logs and other details.
 I deal with what flight computers bring to the party, how they can help soaring, how they enhance moving map PDA displays, file structure, etc. Download this 2007 SSA Convention presentation for complete details.